banwarp/benton_epi/covid19/scripts/schoolScripts/00schoolReadme.md

       night = nightFactor                     # proportionate reduction in beta at night )
 ```
 Every morning at 8am, the post time step function randomly identifies some proportion of infections, within bounds dictated by `preDet (etc.), detVar`.
 The detected infections will be moved to the isolation compartment at the next time step, while the unidentified infections will undergo normal transitions until the next day at 8am.
-The post time step function for individual isolation als tracks if the time step is in school or if it is after school, on the weekend, or on a break, for each of the staggered schedules.
+The post time step function for individual isolation also tracks if the time step is in school or if it is after school, on the weekend, or on a break, for each of the staggered schedules.

 ##### Quarantine post time step function (classroom quarantine).
-Here are the argumnets for `pts_funScriptClassQ`:
+Here are the arguments for `pts_funScriptClassQ`:
 ```
 pts_fun <- pts_funScriptClassQ(
       startDay = startofSimDay,               # start of simulation